chabies/config_socialauth_geokey/README.rst

 In the providers tab, select the provider and input client ID (AppID) and Secret (Secret Key)

-Test
+Test & Results
 =====
 Access the example.com page through http://localhost:8000/

-Sign in with your Facebook account via the Facebook button.
+Test: Sign in with a Facebook account via the Facebook manu.

-If successful, it directs to your account profile.
+Result: it directed to the account profile.

-Signup with your Facebook account by clicking the sign up link.
+Signup with a Facebook account by clicking the sign up link.

-Once it is successful, the page is directed to the user profile connected to your social account.
+Result: the page is directed to the user profile connected to the social account.

 ======